kemadz/enpaste/README.md

-# enpaste
+# Enpaste

-`enpaste` is a wgetpaste-like python script that using `Evernote` as a pastebin service.
+Enpaste is a wgetpaste-like python script using `Evernote` as a pastebin service.